Kingxukai/linux/Documentation/kernel-hacking/locking.rst

   interrupted by software or hardware interrupts.

 Userspace
-  A process executing its own code outside the kernel.
+  A process executing its own code outside the woke kernel.